List of Resident Evil characters: Ethan Winters

 The main character of Resident Evil 7: Biohazard and Resident Evil Village, Ethan is introduced as a system engineer in the city, a civilian who travels to the Bakers' dilapidated family estate in Dulvey, Louisiana in search of his missing wife Mia, and is later relocated to an undisclosed location in Eastern Europe following the events of Resident Evil 7.

 Grace Ashcroft

-The main character of Resident Evil Requiem, Grace is introduced as a technical analyst for the Federal Bureau of Investigation, the daughter of investigative reporter and Raccoon City survivor Alyssa Ashcroft, and was sent on the orders of her superior, to investigate the most recent of rash of mysterious infections and deaths, the latest of which occurred at the Wrenwood Hotel, an abandoned hotel located in Midwestern where her mother was murdered eight years prior.
+A main character of Resident Evil Requiem alongside Leon, Grace is introduced as a technical analyst for the Federal Bureau of Investigation, the daughter of investigative reporter and Raccoon City survivor Alyssa Ashcroft, and was sent on the orders of her superior, to investigate the most recent of rash of mysterious infections and deaths, the latest of which occurred at the Wrenwood Hotel, an abandoned hotel located in Midwestern where her mother was murdered eight years prior.